 - Set new bedtime routine and be consistent: Now his formula finished the week before he turned 12 months so this was when we decided to change his bedtime routine.
 Instead of giving him a night-time bottle we would fill his sippy cup with water and give it to him instead of giving him a bottle with formula.

-5. Go cold turkey so for that week he went cold turkey because his formula had run out and he was transitioning to regular food all day and a sippy cup of water to put himself to sleep at night.
+5. Go cold turkey.
+So for that week he went cold turkey.
+Because his formula had run out and he was transitioning to regular food all day.
+At night he was transitioning to a sippy cup of water to put himself to sleep.
 I am not going to lie the transition week was both easy and hard.
 Easy because he was so happy to start eating what his siblings were eating.
 He couldn’t put the food in his mouth fast enough every time he ate.
 He was just so happy to be trying something new.
 Like I mentioned before yes we had been giving him regular table food here and there but he would mainly eat baby food and formula.
 So transitioning him to solely regular table food was a big deal for him.
 The hard part came at night when he wanted his night-time bottle but instead he got a sippy cup with water.
 It took him about 5 days to get accustomed to his new nighttime routine.
 Now he sits in his crib and drinks his sippy cup with water and falls asleep.